-Regrettably, there are some down sides of employee loans as well.
+Regrettably, there are some downsides to employee loans as well.
 Some of the drawbacks may include:

 - An added stress when repaying loans.
 Some employees might not make timely loan payments, or worse, not pay at all.

-- If they are unable to pay back the loan, they might negotiate increasing the loan term or reducing the interest rate.
+- If they are unable to pay back the loan, they might negotiate to increase the loan term or reducing the interest rate.

-- Offering loans to one employee’s means preparing others to make loan request as well.
+- Offering loans to one employee means preparing others to make loan requests as well.